Home Compare ETN vs WAB

 Eaton Corporation vs Westinghouse Air Brake Technologies: Which Stock Looks Stronger in 2026?

-Westinghouse Air Brake Technologies holds the cleaner structural position, with the lead spread across stability and profitability.
+Westinghouse Air Brake Technologies holds the cleaner structural position, with the lead spread across stability and growth.
 Eaton does not offset that deficit through any equally strong structural edge elsewhere.
-The market setup is mixed, without a decisive signal in either direction.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-This is not just a one-metric split: both stability and profitability materially support the lead.
-Westinghouse Air Brake Technologies Corporation leads by 18 points on the overall comparison score.
+This is not just a one-metric split: both stability and growth materially support the lead.
+The overall score gap is 17 points in favour of Westinghouse Air Brake Technologies Corporation.

 Trajectory Similarity